Chiyomi55/302_video_summary/README.md

 [中文](README_zh.md) | [English](README.md) | [日本語](README_ja.md)

 Open-source version of the [AI Audio and Video Summary](https://302.ai/tools/videosum/) from [302.AI](https://302.ai).
-You can directly log in to 302.AI for a zero-code, zero-configuration online experience.
+You can directly log in to 302.AI for a zero-code, zero-configuration online2ence.
 Alternatively, customize this project to suit your needs, integrate 302.AI's API KEY, and deploy it yourself.

 ## ✨ About 302.AI ✨